 The Schoenchen City Council includes Mayor Dick Klaus and councilmen Kevin Bieker, James Dinges, Doug Kreutzer, Ron Sauer and Jason Schneider.

 The 111th House District includes the cities of Hays, Victoria and Munjor, as well as portions of townships in southeast Ellis County.
-Its representative is Eber Phelps, D-Hays.
+Its representative is Sue Boldra, R-Hays.

 The 110th House District includes the rest of Ellis County, as well as all of Rooks, Phillips, Norton and a small slice of east-central Graham County.
-Its representative is Dan Collins, R-Plainville.
+Its representative is Travis Couture-Lovelady, R-Palco.